 That’s not to say that discovering bite marks on your skin won’t give you the heebie-jeebies – and bite marks are one of the clearest signs of bed bugs.
 Although bed bugs can carry at least 28 different human pathogens inside their bodies, they do not transmit diseases.
 There is no conclusive evidence that human disease can come from a bed bug bite.

-Bed bugs share a common trait with other insects, like mosquitos and ticks, that also look for blood as a food source.
+Bed bugs share a common trait with other insects, like mosquitos and ticks, that also look for blood meal as a food source.
 It can be tough to determine if you have bed bugs until you are bitten, and the welts appear.
 The most common sign of a bite from bed bugs is itchy welts or some form of a skin reaction.
 These welts typically appear all over areas of skin exposed while sleeping.

 Even after you take care of the infestation, you may still think they are crawling all around you.
 People can begin to lose sleep worrying about being bitten at night, affecting the quality of a person’s life.
 Be proactive, take care of the problem, and soon enough, you can rest assured you’ll have a bug-free zone!